Overlooked Considerations For Men’s Washroom Facilities

-Whether it be sanitary products or nappies, sanitary waste disposal in public bathrooms is an issue that has been synonymous with women’s facilities for many years.
+Whether it be sanitary products or nappies, sanitary waste disposal in public washroom services is an issue that has been synonymous with women’s facilities for many years.
 While the issues surrounding the provision of adequate disposal facilities for women are by no means over, the lack of waste disposal facilities in men’s bathrooms is beginning to draw attention.
 Far from being a luxury, there are in fact environmental, social and practical reasons why this should be a priority for councils and facilities managers alike.

 Public awareness of plastic pollution has grown considerably over the last few years.
 As a result, wet wipes have become a rather controversial item — especially when many people are still unaware that they contain plastic, and should never be flushed down the toilet.

 Over 11 billion wet wipes were used in the UK last year alone, and those that are flushed can cause blockages and so-called ‘fatbergs’ in sewers, as they do not break down the way toilet paper does.
 Wet wipes that do not block sewage pipes end up polluting the sea, which causes tremendous damage to our wildlife.